Graduate Studies for Doctor of Philosophy (PhD) degree

 1. General Information

-Students are required to develop a working hypothesis and research tools for its investigation.
+Students are required to develop a working hypothesis and research tools.
 They are also required to engage in academic writing and produce a thesis and articles with scientific contribution deserving to be published in first-rate publications.

 Students are also required to attend courses.

 PhD candidates are required to have a GPA of at least 86 in the graduate program and the master’s thesis.
 To be admitted for doctoral studies, students must register, have a personal interview with the faculty committee, and select an advisor.
 Current research areas can be seen here.

 For more information about enrollment and the graduate school, see here (these pages are in Hebrew).

 - At the end of the first academic year, students submit a proposal for the doctoral dissertation that includes preliminary results obtained during the year, which support work hypotheses stated in the research proposal.
 Students participate in an oral discussion of their proposal and of the relevant research areas before a two-member monitoring committee, appointed by the faculty committee for research students.
 After approval by the monitoring committee, the proposal is submitted for approval of the university committee for research students.

 - The monitoring committee oversees student progress over the period of the doctoral studies.
 Once a year, students must submit a report approved by the advisor.
 The monitoring committee summons students in order to determine their rate of progress.